Share This!

 Dress Your Feet Well

 Foot health is more important than ever when you start putting extra pressure on them every day.
-Get to know your feet—do you have high arches or fallen ones?—and shop for running shoes that suit your individual needs.
+Get to know your feet.
+Do you have high arches or fallen arches?
+And shop for running shoes that suit your individual needs.
 Think about where you’ll be running, too.
 Asphalt requires different cushioning than an indoor track.

 Mind Your Breath